LICENSES

 BUT WAIT, THERE’S MORE!

-If you are coming to see me from outlying areas of Montana or from out of state, in addition to what you do when you are with me at the lake, you can spend an additional few days or a week or more enjoying the recreational opportunities near my office and the nearby resorts, cabins or State Parks.
+If you are coming to see me from outlying areas of Montana or from out of state, in addition to what you do when you are with me at the lake, you can spend an additional few days or a week or more enjoying the recreational opportunities near my office, such as Glacier Park or Yellowstone park or the many rivers and lakes near by in the Seeley/ Swan Valley.
+You will find beautiful and comfortable lodging at nearby resorts, cabins or State Parks.
 You can enjoy all that this part of Western Montana has to offer, whatever season, including winter.

 For lodging, you might consider: